emizrak/academicwebsite/content/home/about.md

 # Biography

-I am a postdoctoral scholar at the University of California, Davis.
+I am a postdoctoral scholar at the University of Zurich.
 I am interested in retrieval from memory.
 How we fail to retrieve and forget, how we can retrieve more efficiently.